dylanteehankee/group-game-project/ProjectDocument.md

 The spell also has different level UPR 2D light effect attached to them for hard mode information gain.
 The casting/ready stage of spell casting is shown by particle effect around player and is inspired by the (healing effect from classmate's `SpellFactory` exeersice)[].

+The initial plan on the spell part was to make 2 spells per element for the player to choose/purchase and implement the interaction between elements to allow players to build their combat style.
+For example, the original design for the water spell is for a `wet` status on monsters that make them easier to be frizzed or induce lightning.
+We also planned to include a few special purposed spells for consumable scroll items, such as a `light scroll` that light up the entire room for hard mode combat assist.
+But these plans were selectively pushed back due to task transferring and time manner.

 ## Mobs - Orien Cheng

 ### Mob AI